manfredsteyer/2023_01_11/index.md

 ### Occurrences and Variations

-- The ``HttpClient`` allows to use functional interceptors.
-They are registered via a feature (see pattern Feature).
+- The `HttpClient` allows using functional interceptors.
+They are registered via a feature (see pattern _Feature_).
-- The ``Router`` allows to use function for implementing guards and resolvers.
+- The `Router` allows using functions for implementing guards and resolvers.

 ## Bonus: Aggregating Provider Factory